moksh-garg/moksh-garg.github.io/presentations.md

 # Presentations

-+ “ESG: The things we don't talk about” (October 2, 2021); Invited by Grandeur - The Consulting & Knowledge Cell of SSCBS
++ “ESG: The things we do not talk about” (October 2, 2021); Invited by Grandeur - The Consulting & Knowledge Cell of SSCBS